SunWeb3Sec/DeFiHackLabs/academy/user_awareness/08_Anti-Phishing Plugin/EN/readme.md

 * On February 21, 2021, a phishing attack of the personal_sign type was perpetrated against an OpenSea user.
 As a result, 32 users signed a harmful transaction from the attacker, leading to the loss of various NFTs, including BAYC, Azuki, and close to a hundred others, with a value of $4.2 million at the time.

+* On December 31, 2021, Kramer, a user of Twitter, claimed that he fell victim to a phishing attack.
+He clicked on a link that seemed to belong to a legitimate NFT DApp, but in reality, it was a scam.
+The result was the loss of 16 of his NFTs, consisting of 8 Bored Apes, 7 Mutant Apes, and 1 Clonex, with a total worth of $1.9 million.

 * On April 29, 2022, a Bored Ape NFT belonging to Jay Chou was stolen, with a value of 3.2 million RMB.

 * On May 25, 2022, A Twitter user with the handle @0xLosingMoney reported that a user named @Dvincent_ had stolen 29 Moonbird NFTs, valued at over $700,000, by means of a phishing website named p2peers[.]io.